brianmslater/korg_pcg_tools/KNOWN_ISSUES.md

 ### ❌ What Doesn't Work Yet

+**Slot Notes/Comments:**
+- ❌ Slot notes are not displayed in the GUI
+- **Why**: Notes are stored in a complex structure within the SLS1 chunk that hasn't been fully parsed yet
+- **Details**: Notes appear after the slot name with metadata bytes in between
+- **Status**: Parsing implementation needed - the data exists in the file but requires additional parser work
+- **Workaround**: View/edit notes on Kronos hardware or use C# PCG Tools

 **Slot Property Editing:**
+- ✅ Slot colors now display correctly (v1.2.1+)
+- ✅ Slot text size parsed correctly (v1.2.1+)
-- ❌ Slot colors, text size, transpose, volume, notes
+- ❌ Editing of transpose, volume not yet implemented
-- **Why**: These properties are NOT stored in the SLS1/SLD1 format
-- **Details**: The internal 16-setlist format only stores setlist names and slot names (combi names)
-- **Workaround**: These are display settings on the Kronos itself, not in the PCG file
+- **Note**: Color and text size are read-only in current version

 **Program/Combi Editing:**
 - ❌ No GUI for editing program/combi names